Shared Expense Tracker

 Families

 For reimbursements, subscriptions, household bills, and purchases handled on someone else’s behalf, especially when the balance stays ongoing.
+If the repeated shared costs are mainly parent bills, sibling reimbursements, or purchases made for relatives, use the Family Reimbursement Tracker Template or the Family Reimbursement Tracker solution.

 Good fit for: parents, adult children, shared bills, and recurring family-related charges.